Multivariate Testing Testing the Power of Language

 • Formal & Indirect / Informal & Direct

-Unlike English, many languages have their polite third person forms (Sie in German, Pan/Pani in Polish etc) and require the use of indirect language for higher level of formality (where English often uses ‘you’).
+Unlike English, many languages have their polite third person forms (Sie in German, Pan/Pani in Polish etc) and require the use of indirect language for a higher level of formality (where English often uses ‘you’).
 Admittedly, the netiquette may be much less rigorous than the rules of traditional communication, but certain conventions should not be broken (unless your target group specifically requires an informal style or use of jargon– i.e. teenagers, computer geeks etc).

 Does your website respect the rules of politeness of the culture you are addressing?